 My primary focus is peacekeeping.
 I believe no one is to blame.
 And everyone responsible.
 I write poems to transmute chronic grief associated with the exploitation and murder of innocents in the warring culture.

 I was born and raised to a long line of Quakers in what is now Indiana, United States.
 Valentine Hollingsworth fled religious persecution in Ireland, traveling with William Penn, an English real estate entrepreneur, philosopher, early Quaker, and founder of the Province of Pennsylvania.
 Hollingsworth and Robinson family farms are on a map of 'stops' along the underground railroad.
-Know little more of my near roots and have some understanding of an origin.

 Grief and Water 2017 / with Azul Thome at SOULand

 First, a mother 2015 / with Lise Weil at Dark Matter: Women Witnessing

 Creatively Mending Wounds 2015 / with Bonnie Bright at Depth Insights

 The DP Interview 2013 / with Chris Oestereich via The Forum on Religion and Ecology at Yale

 Regenerative Memorials 2017 / Lost Species Day, Lake Merritt Wildlife Refuge, California

 Knock On My Door - poetry reading 2016 / Interspecies Intersectional Justice Conference, Whidbey Institute, Washington